databricks/spark-deep-learning/README.md

 # Deep Learning Pipelines for Apache Spark

-Deep Learning Pipelines from Databricks provides high-level APIs for scalable deep learning.
-The library leverages Spark for its two strongest facets:
+Deep Learning Pipelines provides high-level APIs for scalable deep learning in Python.
+The library comes from Databricks and leverages Spark for its two strongest facets:
 1. In the spirit of Spark and Spark MLlib, it provides easy-to-use APIs that enable deep learning in very few lines of code.
 2. It uses Spark's powerful distributed engine to scale out deep learning on massive datasets.